JoeHungPham/Python-Project/README.md

 # Python-Project
-This is the repository for Python
+This is the repository for Python.

 If you are interested in my portfolio, please consider viewing my analysis via this link: https://nbviewer.org/github/JoeHungPham/Python-Project/tree/main/ Most of the graphs I used in jupyter notebook aren't displayed here on Github.